AlexKamaev/issues/CodeRules.md

 ```

 ### Noun Class Names
-`DO USE` noun or noun phrases to name a class.
+:ballot_box_with_check: use noun or noun phrases to name a class.

 ```C#
 public class Employee {